Place: Dreamlandd Resortt

 Later on the way, some of us who hadn't had breakfast yet stopped at one of Pune's most famous and iconic vada pav joints - Rohit Wadewale.
 The misal pav I had was super yummmmm.

 We went in five cars and two bikes.
 Two of the cars were Premier Padminis so that was pretty cool.
 We waited to group at the junction that would take us up to Mulshi Dam.

-This point is quite easy to miss, so for those of you planning a trip to Dreamlandd Resortt or even to visit Mulshi Dam for that matter, there's this restaurant called "JP's Food Court" on your left.
-Exit from the Mulshi-Paud road opposite this restaurant and take the small road on the right, which is the Lonavala Aamby Valley road.
+This point is quite easy to miss, so for those of you planning a trip to Dreamlandd Resortt or even to visit Mulshi Dam for that matter, keep a lookout for this restaurant called "JP's Food Court" on your left.
+Once you reach that place, exit the Mulshi-Paud road opposite this restaurant and take the small road on the right, which is the Lonavala Aamby Valley road.

 From here, it's another 10 KM to reach Dreamlandd Resortt.
 But the ride will take a bit longer than before because the road is narrow and unmetalled here and there.
 Below is us crossing the Mula river, one of the distributaries of Mulshi Dam.

 The place was extremely secluded.
 No other resorts or houses in sight, it was like a complete barren island.
 Peaceful indeed.
 No vehicles in sight, no sound of horns honking, just nature emitting its natural sound across the valley.

 The caretaker had already prepared lunch for us, and so we got down to eating immediately.
 Like I said earlier, it was all veg but the gravies and side dishes were very tasty.